 If the skin has begun to curl, or the flakes of salmon flesh appear to be separating from each other at the edge of the filet, these are not good signs.
 Look for another fish.

-2. Hit the Right Temperature
+2. Hit The Right Temperature

-Knowing how to cook salmon steaks is largely a matter of knowing how to hit the right temperature without going too higher or too low.
+Knowing how to cook salmon steaks is largely a matter of knowing how to hit the right temperature without going too high or too low.
 As salmon heats, its texture and consistency change predictably.
 At 110 F, the salmon is still basically raw.
 This is great for sashimi, but not salmon that’s not sushi-grade.
 Between 110 F and 125 F, you can think of your salmon as medium rare.
 The flesh has probably mostly turned opaque, but it is still moist and juicy.

 Between 125 F and 140 F, your salmon is somewhere between medium and well-done.
 As it gets hotter, it will continue to become flakier, and it may start to develop a slight chalky texture.
 During this phase, albumen (the unappealing white goo that you sometimes see oozing out of the side of salmon) may begin to appear and coagulate on the outside of the salmon.